Unformat Hard Disks/USB Drives with Ease Recovery

 What Does Unformat Mean

-To understand what does unformat mean, you should first understand the meaning of format.
+To understand what unformat means, you should first understand the meaning of format.

-Format, which usually refers to a high-level format, is a process to prepare the chosen partition on the drive to be used by deleting all the data and setting up a new file system.
+Format, which usually refers to a high-level format, is the process of preparing the chosen partition on the drive by deleting all data and setting up a new file system.

 Unformat means recovering lost data from a high-level formatted disk, like a hard drive, USB flash drive, memory card, etc., and converting the file system to the previous state if possible.